 dxa65 -a dump helloworld.prg

-Exemple of the main program part disassembling (this is preceded by headers, our text datas and lots of zero):
+Example of the main program part, as shown by this disassembler (this is preceded by headers, our text datas and lots of zero):

 1000 l1000: